-Our Site-to-site VPN allows you to safely connect together multiple LAN networks (local-area network that spans a relatively small area) in different locations using a Cloud VPN tunnel (Google Cloud managed service, see documentation).
-Firstly, the feature protects the logins to the Bloomreach Engagement Application, preventing unauthorized access to private instances.
-Compared with remote access VPN, the site-to-site VPN eliminates the need for each device in a network to run their own VPN client software, is easier to scale and the latency of the network is much lower.
+Our Site-to-site VPN allows you to safely connect together multiple LAN networks (a local-area network that spans a relatively small area) in different locations using a Cloud VPN tunnel (Google Cloud managed service, see documentation).
+Firstly, the feature protects the logins to the Bloomreach Engagement Application, preventing unauthorized access to single tenant instances.
+Compared with remote access VPN, the site-to-site VPN eliminates the need for each device in a network to run its own VPN client software, is easier to scale and the latency of the network is much lower.
 Secondly, the VPN tunnel can be used as an additional security layer for data imports and API calls from campaigns.

 IPsec or Internet protocol security is a protocol suite that encrypts the entire IP traffic before the packets are transferred from the source to the destination.
 It is capable and responsible for authenticating the identities of the two nodes before the actual communication takes place between them.

-Securely connect local-area network (LAN) in order to allow a secured tunnel between Bloomreach Engagement, client's on-premise data warehouse, and Bloomreach Engagement users workstations.
+Securely connect local-area network (LAN) in order to allow a secured tunnel between Bloomreach Engagement, the client's on-premise data warehouse, and Bloomreach Engagement users' workstations.

-There are three possible VPN connections, that will be analysed throughout this article
+There are three possible VPN connections, that will be analyzed throughout this article

-- When logging into Bloomreach Engagement´s private instance, a client may use VPN enabled workstation to login
+- When logging into Bloomreach Engagement´s single tenant instance, a client may use VPN enabled workstation to login

 - Bloomreach Engagement may import and export from data sources on the client's internal network through a secured VPN

 - While working, Bloomreach Engagement VPN may call API endpoints on the client's internal network

 The feature protects the logins to the Bloomreach Engagement Application by preventing unauthorized access.
 The site-to-site VPN eliminates the need for each device in a network to run its own VPN client software, makes it much easier to scale, and the latency of the network much lower.